fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 (4) Building ML models in the newly balanced dataset using Random Forest Classifier

-(5) Making recommendations to end-users (credit card companies) for deployement
+(5) Making recommendations to end-users (credit card companies) for deployment

 ## Specific Libraries and modules employed -